“When a strong man armed, keeps his palace, his goods are in peace”–Yehôshua‛, Luke 11:21

 A well regulated militia being necessary to the security of a free state,

 the Right of the People to Keep and Bear Arms shall NOT be infringed.

-Or, in other words, if the clauses were expounded upon.
-They would very well read:
+Or in other words, if the clauses were expounded upon they could very well read:

 ‘One of the chief reasons that the preexisting natural right of the people to keep and bear their own individual arms in self-defense shall not to be infringed upon by American Governments.
 Is due to the fact that they can combine together in a well regulated militia for their common defense, which is necessary to the security of a free state against all enemies; foreign or domestic.’